-Fraser Island is the world’s largest sand island.
-It’s unique in more ways than one and holds a special place in the heart of her traditional owners, the Butchulla people.
-The island that we know to be Fraser Island was originally known as K’gari, which is its traditional name.
-Named by its people thousands of years ago, K'gari means ‘paradise’.
-The name is derived from an Aboriginal Dreamtime story about a goddess named K'gari who fell in love with the earth and never wanted to leave.
-According to the story, the gods set out to find a place for humans to live, who had newly been created.
-K’gari, alongside Yendingie, the messenger of the great god Beeral, were sent down to earth to find such a place, but K’gari herself fell so in love, she never wanted to leave.
-She was then changed her into the great sand island so that she could stay on her beloved earth forever.
-Beeral placed lakes, forests, flowers, animals, birds and people there to keep her company.
+The name K'gari is derived from an Aboriginal Dreamtime story about a goddess named K'gari who fell in love with the earth and never wanted to leave.
+According to the story, the gods set out to find a place for the newly-created human race to live.
+K’gari, alongside Yendingie, the messenger of the great god Beeral, were sent down to earth to find such a place.
+But K’gari herself fell so in love with Earth that she never wanted to leave.
+She then transformed into the great sand island so that she could stay on her beloved Earth forever.
+Beeral placed lakes, forests, flowers, animals, birds, and people there to keep her company.

-Such Dreamtime stories are an important part of the history of the Butchulla people and all aboriginal people in Australia.
+Such Dreamtime stories are an important part of the history of the Butchulla People and the land of K'gari.
 Stories are passed down for generations and record the history and beliefs of the people to preserve their memory.
-The Dreamtime is a way for the Butchulla to understand the creation of the world and its meaning.
+The Dreamtime is a way for the Butchulla People to understand the creation of the world and its meaning.
 It is also a way for us to understand the meaning and significance of places and animals in Australia, including the great sand island of K'gari.

 The Butchulla people have lived on K’gari for at least 5,000 years but studies show it could be as much as 50,000 years.
 They have been an integral part of the island's history and past, and are still the traditional owners of the island.
 K’gari is their homeland and has special spiritual significance to their traditions and customs.
 Different parts of the island have different functions and provide them with places to carry out their traditional way of living.